Olympic Stadium (Athens): Renovation

 The stadium was renovated from 2002 until 2004 adding the famous roof for the 2004 Summer Olympics.
 The central lawn of O.A.K.A consists of approximately 6.000 plastic capsules inside which thermophile lawn is grown.
 The capsules are adjoining, their size is 1.2*1.2m and are situated on a flat cement surface of two acres, flanked by two lateral drainage channels.
 The irrigation of the lawn is achieved by 35 automatically elevated water launchers with the use of programmed irrigation.
 This system allows the movement of the lawn to an area outside the stadium in order for the surface to be used for different events.
 Thirty-four entrance gates provide access to the stands.
 Odd gate numbers (1 to 35) lead to the lower and even numbers (2 to 34) to the upper tier.
 There are no gates numbered 18 and 36, since the two video-scoreboards are located in their place.
 Additionally, the stadium features 17 VIP boxes and 3 parking lots.
 Due to its design, the stadium's tribunes have the ability to empty within 7 minutes.

+In July 2026, ERT reported that a renovation program was underway across the OAKA complex, with a total budget of approximately €173 million.
+Work at the Olympic Stadium included the restoration and structural reinforcement of the stadium's emblematic roof, the replacement of its 5,000 polycarbonate panels, upgraded energy efficient lighting, and the replacement of the pitch and running tracks.
+The program also included renovations to the stands and technical infrastructure, as well as a digital twin system designed to monitor the movement and structural behavior of the roof.
+The works at the main stadium are expected to be completed in October 2026.